Chestnut-lol/predicting-cat-5-damage-to-buildings/README.md

 ### Workflow:

 1. Go to DigitalGlobe https://www.maxar.com/open-data

 2. Select an event of interest, for example hurricane irma: https://www.maxar.com/open-data/hurricane-irma

 3. Select "File List" at the bottom of the page.
 Copy and paste the file to data/raw/digital-globe-file-list in the format of "{hurricane-name}_file_list.txt" (There are already two such file lists available, which are `irma_file_list.txt`,  `test_file_list.txt`)

-4. For start, run the following commands in the terminal: `python .\src\data_loading\patch_utils.py`.
+4. For start, run the following commands in the terminal: `python src/data_loading/patch_utils.py`.
 There should be a prompt asking you to input a name for the hurricane.
 Press Enter straight away and the program should use the default testing data (which is smaller in size).

+Or you can type a hurricane name like `irma` or `test` or `test2`.

 The testing links can be found in data\processed\digital-globe-file-lists-tidied